 This course meets five periods per week and does not include a double period lab.
 The course is intended for 11th grade students who are electing a second science course or 12th grade students who have completed a third science course.
 This multidisciplinary course uses biology, biotechnology, chemistry, and physics in understanding forensic science.
 The course exposes students to the various laboratory skills, techniques, and methods commonly used during forensic investigations of crime scenes.
 Students learn observation, microscopy, serology, chromatography, DNA fingerprinting with Polymerase Chain Reaction (PCR), and laws of physics.
-The course involves lectures, inquiry-based activities/labs, and case study analysis.
+The course involves lecture, inquiry-based activities/labs, and case study analysis.
 Students will be expected to do individual reading outside of class, conduct research, prepare lab findings for presentation to class, and prepare a "case" for trial as expert scientific witnesses.
-This is not a criminal justice course.
+This class does not count as a lab requirement and is not a criminal justice course.

-- Core text levels of complexity align to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time.

+- Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
 ICR)